Subchapter C: ATHLETICS (1205-1210)

 (4) This period includes dressing, the actual off-season conditioning, redressing in street clothes, etc. Passing and punting machines, chalk talks and films are permitted.
 Full team drills are permitted in team sport practices.

 (e) Athletic/Physical Education Classes.
 Student-athletes shall not be enrolled in more than one physical education and/or athletic class whether or not they are receiving credit.
-Exceptions: (with local school approval) PE Class: adventure/outdoor education; PE substitutes: Partners PE, JROTC, cheerleading, drill team, marching band.
+Exceptions: (with local school approval) PE Class: lifetime recreation and outdoor pursuits; PE substitutes: Partners PE, JROTC, cheerleading, drill team, marching band; innovative course: team sports officiating.

 (g) SCHOOL SUMMER PRACTICE PROHIBITED.
 Any specific grouping of high school baseball, softball, basketball, football, soccer or volleyball participants during the summer months for the purpose of conditioning and/or organized athletic team instruction is prohibited except as specifically provided for within the plans for these activities and in (h) below.